 • Select Off

-The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
-At the same time, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.
+Yes, your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+However, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?